 Using the temperature and number density of H(n=2) and Na I at each radius, the transmission spectra of Hα (Figure 4) and Na D (Figure 5) we obtained are in broad agreement with the observations of HD 189733b.

-The black solid line shows the fiducial model.
-To study the impact of stellar activity, blue dotted line and red dashed line show the models whose incoming stellar Lyman continuum flux has been multiplied by a factor of ξ=4 and ξ=1/4 respectively.
-Larger stellar XUV flux can lead to a deeper transit depth, because the larger XUV flux increases the Lyα intensity inside the atmosphere, and then increases the H(n=2) number density.
-This may explain the different transit depths between two observations.
-Unlike Hα, the transit depth of Na D is not sensitive to the Lyman continuum radiation.
-It is because that the temperature of the layer that Na D probes is determined by metal species with lower excitation energy, which is insensitive to the Lyman continuum radiation.
+The black solid line represents the fiducial model, illustrated in Figure 3.
+To investigate the impact of stellar activity, the blue dotted line and red dashed line represent models where the incoming stellar Lyman continuum flux has been multiplied by factors of ξ=4 and ξ=1/4, respectively.
+An increase in stellar XUV flux can result in a deeper transit depth because it boosts the Lyα intensity within the atmosphere, subsequently increasing the H(n=2) number density.
+This could account for the observed differences in transit depths between the two observations.
+Unlike Hα, the transit depth of Na D is not significantly affected by the Lyman continuum radiation.
+This insensitivity is attributed to the fact that the temperature of the atmospheric layer probed by Na D is determined by metal species with lower excitation energies, which are not influenced by the Lyman continuum radiation.

-The green solid line shows the model assuming the abundance of Mg, which is the dominant coolant, is 10-4 of the solar abundance.
-Since metal lines are the dominant coolant in this part of the atmosphere, the atmosphere structure is sensitive to the density of species such as Mg and Na which may themselves be constrained by observations.
+The green solid line represents the model that assumes the abundance of Mg, which is the dominant coolant, is 10-4 times the solar abundance.
+Since metal lines are the dominant coolant in this atmospheric region, the atmosphere structure is sensitive to the density of species such as Mg and Na which may themselves be constrained by observations.

-The host star of the planet, HD 189733, is a 8 magnitude star in the constellation of Vulpecula, located near the center of the summer triangle.
-It can be found with binoculars 0.3 degrees east of the Dumbbell Nebula.
-The brightness and location of the star make it a ideal target for amateur telescope.
-Photo: I was observing the HD 189733 using the 26-inch refractor telescope located at the McCormick observatory.
-It is an interesting experience to have the chance to directly see the system that I am studying.
+The host star of the planet, HD 189733, is an 8th magnitude star in the constellation Vulpecula, situated near the center of the Summer Triangle.
+It can be located with binoculars approximately 0.3 degrees east of the Dumbbell Nebula.
+The brightness and position of the star make it a ideal target for amateur telescope.
+Photo: I was observing HD 189733 through the 26-inch refractor telescope located at the McCormick observatory.
+It is an intriguing experience to have the opportunity to directly view the system I am studying with the naked eye.

 Terrestrial Planets Interior Structure Solver MAGRATHEA and Its Applications